Healing

 Thymosin Beta-4Research References

-Thymosin Beta-4 is a well studied compound
+Thymosin Beta-4 is a phase 3 compound

 Thymosin Beta-4

-Thymosin Beta-4 is a well studied compound
+Thymosin Beta-4 is a phase 3 compound

 Phase II Dry Eye Clinical Trial